azomDev/PrivacyPin/README.md

 # PrivacyPin

-PrivacyPin is a secure location sharing app designed to prioritize user privacy.
+PrivacyPin is a secure, FOSS and self-hosted location sharing app designed to prioritize user privacy.
 It offers complete control over location sharing, allowing users to determine who can access their location and when.
 Additionally, it provides real-time notifications when someone accesses their position.

 ## IMPORTANT